JohnSpeno/owney/README.md

 timely fashion.
 For example, you may see a shipment arrive and yet you may not get a notice of its delivery until days later, even if the shipment was delivered on the same day as it arrived.

+Shipments to US Military Bases (APO) probably won't ever get marked as *delivered* so you'll want to do that by hand.

 Author
 ------